Why a Licensed Contractor Matters

 You want a contractor who has insurance for your protection

 Your home insurance might cover a few things, but when something goes wrong with a renovation, an average policy won’t cover everything.
 For example, if a bathtub is installed incorrectly and causes water damage to your floor, your home insurance might cover the water damage.
 However, it won’t help you when it comes to fixing that shoddy installation job.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 With people working in your home, you are something of a pseudo employer.
 If any workers are injured while on the job in your residence, you could be vulnerable to a lawsuit.